KIN 105 - Foundations of Exercise Science. 3 Credits.

 (R-6) Offered every term.
 Prereq., consent of instr.
 Course material appropriate to the needs and objectives of the individual student.

 KIN 498 - Internship.
 2-6 Credits.

-(R-6) Offered every term.
-Prereq. all HHP options minimum junior standing and ECP 120/121 (or equivalent).
-Prereqs per option.
+(R-6) Prereq. all INPH concentrations minimum junior standing and ECP 120/121 (or equivalent).
+Prereqs per concentration.
 Exercise Science Applied: KIN 320/321.
-If internship is coaching or strength & conditioning must also have completed KIN 410 and COA 405.
+If internship is coaching or strength & conditioning must take KIN 410 and COA 405 as corequisites.
 Exercise Science Pre-Professional: KIN 320/321.
-If internship is cardiac rehab must also have completed KIN 460/483/484.
-Community Health: CHTH 335.
+If internship is cardiac rehab must take KIN 460/483/484 as corequisites.
+Community Health: CHTH 355.
 Supervised field experiences with private businesses, public agencies, or institutions.
 45 hours of internship site work = 1 credit.
-A maximum of 6 credits of Internship 498 may count toward graduation.
-Students should not be registered for more than 14 credits their internship semester.
+A maximum of 6 credits of Internship x98 may count toward graduation.
+Students should not be registered for more than 16 credits their internship semester.

 KIN 499 - Capstone.
 1-3 Credits.

-(R 6) Offered autumn.
-Prereq., consent of instr.
+(R 6) Prereq., consent of instr.
 Independent work under the University omnibus option.
 See index.